printers-for-people/catboat/docs/PID.md

 Autotuning under Static and Non-static Disturbances with Application to Friction Stir Welding", which laid out a method to generate more accurate results from a relay test.
-This is the PID calibration method currently used by Klipper.
+This is the PID calibration method currently used by Kalico.

 ### Details of the Relay Test
-As previously mentioned, Klipper uses a relay test for calibration purposes.
+As previously mentioned, Kalico uses a relay test for calibration purposes.
 A standard relay test is conceptually simple.
 You turn the heater’s power on and off to get it to oscillate about the target temperature, as seen in the following graph.